 To everyone who has worked to make this Festival possible, congratulations and thank you.
 I wish you well for the New Year ahead, with all the excitement and opportunity it brings.

 Leader of the Opposition

 MESSAGE FROM THE PREMIER

-And to every Victorian attending the Festival, I hope that the Year of the Dog brings you and your loved ones the best of luck and the best of health.
+And to every Victorian, I hope that the Year of the Pig brings you and your loved ones the best of luck and the best of health.